-Industrial emissions of nickel are regulated under the Environmental Permitting (England and Wales) Regulations (EPR) (Scotland and Northern Ireland have similar legislation in place which performs the same function).
-In particular, the EPRs transpose a number of EU Directives on industrial emissions.
-Foremost amongst these, and most relevant for nickel emissions, is the Industrial Emissions Directive (IED) EU Directive 2010/75/EU.
-This Directive sets stringent Emission Limit Values for pollutants emitted from a number of industrial sectors such as Large Combustion Plants and incinerators.
-The IED also requires that the operators of industrial facilities use the 'best available techniques' (BAT) to reduce their emissions and that they demonstrate this by complying with BAT-associated emission limits (BAT AELs).
-BAT and their BAT-AELs are set out in BAT reference documents (BREFs)9.
-There are 32 BREFs/BATCs, covering a wide range of industrial sectors, all of which are due to be reviewed by 2020.
-The Non-Ferrous Metals BREF for example was reviewed and recently adopted and its requirements will need to be reflected in permits by 2020.
-The revised iron and steel BREF (adopted in 2012) (currently under review) is also relevant.
+Industrial emissions of nickel are regulated under the Environmental Permitting (England and Wales) Regulations 2016, as amended (EPR).
+Scotland and Northern Ireland have similar legislation in place which performs the same function.
+In particular, the EPR transpose a number of EU Directives on industrial emissions.
+Foremost amongst these, and most relevant for nickel emissions, is the Industrial Emissions Directive (IED) EU Directive 2010/75/EU9, This Directive sets stringent requirements for the purposes of minimising potentially polluting emissions from industry.
+This includes maximum allowable Emission Limit Values (ELVs) for pollutants emitted from certain industrial sectors, such as incinerators.
+The IED also requires that the operators of industrial facilities use 'best available techniques' (BAT) to reduce their emissions and to meet BAT-associated emission limits (BAT AELs).
+BAT and BAT-AELs are set out in BAT reference documents (BREFs), and in BAT Conclusions which, once adopted, are binding in Member States.
+10. There are 32 BREFs/BATCs, covering a wide range of industrial sectors, all of which are due to be reviewed by mid-2020.
+BAT adopted prior to the end of the Transition Period will be retained in UK law.
+After this there will be a new process for BAT within the UK.

+The Non-Ferrous Metals BREF, for example, was reviewed and a new BREF and BAT Conclusions were adopted in 2016.
+Those BAT Conclusions will need to be reflected in environmental permits for existing installations by 2020.
 Depending on the size and location of the plant, the regulator for these sites is either Natural Resources Wales (when in Wales), the Environment Agency (in England) or the relevant local authority.